zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-projections.md

 1. Clicking on the **update status** command at the top of the blade simulates the `QueryCache` receiving a property value for the activated item.
 Typically, new property values are retrieved by polling the server.
 Whe the status is updated, the child blade closes and the new status for the robot is displayed.
 The activated item is the same item in the `QueryCache`, because the name has not changed, but one of its properties has been updated.

 The reason that this implementation is not very performant is demonstrated in the sample located at `<dir>\Client/V1/Data/Projection/Templates/UnderstandingMapAndMapInto.html` and in the working copy located at [https://aka.ms/portalfx/projection](https://aka.ms/portalfx/projection).

-The reason why this implementation is considered to be somewhat buggy is contained  in the **log** at the bottom of the blade.
+It is also in the **log** at the bottom of the blade.

     ```
     Updating robot status to 'processor' (robot='Bolt')